icgrp/ese532_handouts/_sources/hw1/c_refresher.md

 - {download}`deep C <pdfs/deep-c-cpp.pdf>`

 1. Write the C code to reproduce the contents of the stack and heap as shown in {numref}`pointer-question-1`.
 You can use any variable and pointer names with int type.
 For e.g. address `0x5C` is filled with `int x = 20;`.
-Note that the hex values shown below are not absolute and is just there as a guide.
-We expect location of heap and stack to be different.
+Note that the address values shown below are not absolute and is just there as a guide. <!-- We expect location of heap and stack to be different.  -->
+In your report, include the C code and screenshot of the terminal outputs that verify your solution.
-    ```{figure} images/memory_map_1.png
+    ```{figure} images/memory_map_1_new.png
     ---
-    height: 300px
+    height: 400px
     name: pointer-question-1
     ---
     Memory space with stack and heap